-Hermes uses over 30 types of leather, and each has its own name and features.
-Therefore, it is normal to feel a bit lost when choosing a perfect Hermes bag for your collection.
-We've created this ultimate Hermes leather type guide to help you navigate through the world of Hermes materials.
+Hermes have used over 50 types of leather, and each has its own name and features.
+Therefore, it is normal to feel a bit lost when choosing a perfect bag for your Hermes collection.
+We at Bagaholic created this ultimate Hermes' leather guide covering all leathers used by Hermès, whether discontinued or in production, to help you navigate through the world of utter luxury.

 What Are Hermes Bags Made Of?